ValachPatrik/Structured-Query-Verbalization-with-Large-Language-Models/README.md

 Room for improvement:
 - Change up the weights

+### Display Statistics
+Code returns statistics of each evaluation and creates graphs for BERT, BLEU and the final subset of filtered manual evaluation.

 ## Final Filtering
 The final filter of translated prompts is done with the BERT metric. \